OSU-Sustainability-Office/osu-sustainability-office.github.io/website/docs/updating_webscraper.md

 - Follow push commands in CLI
   - Note, as also explained in linked article below, that your operating system (Windows vs Linux etc.) can affect the AWS CLI login command syntax
 - [See here](webscraper_tutorial#testing-pipeline-guide) for more detailed info
+- In general, remember to check ECR and/or ECS in AWS Console (depending on which you tried to change), just to make sure the changes have gone through and all is working as expected.
+Check Cloudwatch logs as well